r-lib/vctrs/tests/testthat/_snaps/error-call.md

       <error/vctrs_error_subscript_type>
       Error in `my_function()`:
       !
 Can't subset elements.
+      Caused by error:
-      x Can't convert from <double> to <integer> due to loss of precision.
+      !
+Can't convert from <double> to <integer> due to loss of precision.

 ---